How to Apply to West Liberty University:

 - EIKEN Test: grade 2A

-- SAT – I: a score of 450 or higher on Critical Reading section
+- SAT: a score of 24 or higher on the Reading Test

-- Freshman English with a grade of C or better from an accredited U.S. college or university
+- Freshman English (ENG 101 or ENG 102) with a grade of C or better from an accredited U.S. college or university

 Applicants who have attended any U.S. institutions must request that official transcripts be sent directly from those institutions; certified copies of U.S. transcripts are not acceptable.

 Please note that documents received by West Liberty cannot be returned to the applicant.
 It is therefore recommended that students who receive only one original copy of their credentials submit official or attested copies with their application.

 5. Proof of Financial Support.
 Students that need to obtain an F-1 visa need to submit evidence of financial support.
 To demonstrate proof of financial support you must submit one or a combination of the following documents.

 - A letter of financial support from a personal sponsor (parent, relative, friend) that has been certified by a bank or financial institution showing that you or your sponsor have finances to support your study and living costs for one academic year (9 months).
 Documentation of personal or family funds should be on bank letterhead stationery, or in the form of a legally binding affidavit.

 (I.N.S.
 Form I-134, “Affidavit of Support,” can be used to document support being provided by a U.S. citizen or U.S. legal permanent resident.
 Please click here to see the estimated cost of attendance.)

 - A scholarship agency (government, corporation, etc.) stating the availability of funds and the intention to support your educational living expenses for the entire duration of study at West Liberty.